 Using Emotional Branding to Connect with your Customers

-According to a report by SproutSocial, 88% of online consumers do not appreciate brands mocking their fans, while 3 in 4 users enjoy encountering humor in marketing.
+According to a report by SproutSocial, 88% of online consumers do not appreciate brands mocking their fans, while 3 in 4 users enjoy encountering humour in marketing.
 The report states that 71% of internet users find brands engaging in political discourse annoying.
 Furthermore, Millennials constitute as much as 50% of the entire Twitter and Instagram user base.

 Clearly, brands have the power to influence consumers’ emotions.
 The modern consumer expects a brand to have a certain kind of personality.
-This is especially true for Millennials and Generation Z. So in order to create such a contemporary brand, marketers need to analyze large amounts of data regarding consumer behavior.
+This is especially true for Millennials and Generation Z. So in order to create such a contemporary brand, marketers need to analyze large amounts of data regarding consumer behaviour.
 This is why emotion-driven and data-driven branding should go hand in hand.

 What is Emotional Branding?

 Within marketing communications, emotional branding refers to the practice of building a brand that resonates well with consumers’ emotions, desires, and aspirations.
 Successful emotional branding triggers an emotional response in the consumer.
 This creates a desire for a specific service or product that cannot be completely rationalized.
 Instead of making their purchasing decisions based on facts, consumers’ actions are driven by feelings of love, bonding, or companionship.